MarcJPH/Milestone-Project-1/README.md

 Existing Features:

 - The Home Page contains a hero image to immediately provides visitors to the site of a visual of the gym.
 Thetre is also a Call to Action button within the image to give users the ability to sign up as a member.
-- The Join Now button, located twice on each page for desktop users and once for all other devices, allows users to sign up to be a member, by filling out a joiners form that appears on page once the button is selected.
+- The Join Now button, located twice on each page except for the What We Offer page where it has the one Join Now button for mobile devices for better UX, allows users to sign up to be a member, by filling out a joiners form that appears on page once the button is selected.
 - A menu option in the top right of the screen allows users to navigate through the site to view the different information located within the site.
 - There are 3 circular pictures within each page that promotes the gym or the gym experience but also links to the name of the gym.
 - A timetable is located on the Classes page to provide users with what classes are available and when.
 The page also contains testimonials from current members to help give prospective members an idea of the benefits of joining.
 - The What We Offer page provides some detail on members can use and enjoy from the gym while also including a map showing the location of the gym.
-There are 3 motivational quotes within the page to again, encourage users to start or maintain a active lifestyle.
+There are 3 motivational quotes within the page to again, encourage users to start or maintain an active lifestyle.
-- The NAV bar contains the 3 Circles Gym logo which is also a link to the home page.
-Also within the NAV bar are links to the other pages along with a Sign In link for existing members.
+- The NAV bar contains the 3 Circles Gym brand name which is also a link to the home page.
+Also within the NAV bar is the Sign In link for existing members.
 - The footer is consistent on each page showing when the gym is open and the address.
-It also has a contact email address and the links to the social networks for the gym.
+It also has a contact email address, phone number and the links to the social networks for the gym.

 Features Left to implement:

 - How many users are in the gym currently, which allows users to know how busy the gym is so they can decide if they want to go now or potentially later.
-- A menu that provides detail on each class that is available in the gym.
+- A menu that provides the detail on each class that is available in the gym.
 - Use an Image CDN or other type of image optimisation tool to allow for smaller images to be used for mobile devices.
 This will improve performance on these types of devices.